AI for Public Health

 Key Areas of Focus

-Key areas of focus for the taskforce are based on ASPPH’s Technology Framework.
+Key areas of focus for the task force are based on ASPPH’s Technology Framework.
 The framework was developed by the Technology Advisory Committee when evaluating technology for the academic enterprise, whether the latest in AI, machine learning, robotics, or trusted data analytics systems, institutional leaders must consider these four pillars of a comprehensive public health technology landscape.

 Icon of a computer and phone with a cloud symbol above.

-Training & Learning
+Teaching & Learning

 How technologies can be used in the classroom to enhance student engagement and interaction